Wolford v. Lopez: Supreme Court

 The original plaintiffs petitioned for writ of certiorari to the Supreme Court shortly following the denial of an en banc hearing from the Ninth Circuit.
-Among their arguments, the petitioners identified that the Ninth Circuit's decision created a circuit split, urging the Supreme Court to resolve that disagreement among the circuit courts, in addition to questioning if Bruen was correctly applied at the Ninth Circuit.
-The U.S. Government under the second Trump administration, urged the Supreme Court to take the case as to further refine the application of Bruen to other aspects of gun control laws.
+Among their arguments, the petitioners said that the Ninth Circuit's decision created a circuit split, urging the Supreme Court to resolve that disagreement among the circuit courts.
+The petitioners also questioned whether the Ninth Circuit correctly applied Bruen.
+The United States, under the second Trump administration, urged the Supreme Court to take the case so as to further refine the application of Bruen to other aspects of gun control laws.

-The Supreme Court certified the petition on October 3, 2025, though limited the case to the question of how the Second Amendment applies to publicly accessible private property and not the question of the Bruen application.
+The Supreme Court certified the petition on October 3, 2025, but limited the case to the question of how the Second Amendment applies to publicly accessible private property and not to address the question of the Bruen application.
+Oral hearings were held on January 20, 2026.
+Observers of the case predicted that the Court's conservative majority would likely rule the Hawaii law unconstitutional, dismissing claims that the law was more akin to a property right law than to gun rights.

+Decision

+On June 25, 2026, the Supreme Court ruled 6–3 along ideological lines that the "vampire rule" violated the Second and Fourteenth amendments.